Comment choisir son combo moteur brushless ?

 How to choose your brushless motor?

-Engine size
+Motor size

-The relationship between torque and engine speed
+The relationship between torque and motor speed

-• on a scale of 1/10 , for leisure 4500 kv, for competition 6500 kv
+• at 1/10 scale, for leisure 4500 kv, for competition 6500 kv

-• on a 1/8 scale you can choose a number of rpm between 1900 and 2200 kv
+• at 1/8 scale, you can choose a number of revolutions per minute between 1900 and 2200 kv

-• on a scale of 1/10, for leisure 3800 kv, for competition 5000 kv
+• At a scale of 1/10, for leisure use 3800 kv, for competition use 5000 kv

-What does the T stand for?
+What does the T mean?

 Here are two diagrams to help you convert kv to T: